-In the first experiment, the robot was subjected to an external push of 46.8 Ns in the negative x-direction while in the right foot support.
-The snapshots of the experiment and the corresponding experimental data are shown in Fig. \ref{figure/Experiment_1_Snapshot_Graph}(a).
-The snapshot provides a visual representation of how the robot maintained its balance in response to the external force.
-In a manner similar to the simulation presented in Section \ref{Section/Results/Simulation/extforce}, the robot successfully overcome the external force by combining CAM control utilizing the upper body, ZMP control using the supporting leg, and back-steps control.
-At approximately 6.5 s, when the external force is applied to the robot, the CP error (green line), $\xi_{err,x}$, increases in the negative x-direction, and the desired ZMP (red line), $z^{des}_x$, is rapidly generated in the direction to reduce the CP error in the CP--MPC.
-The desired ZMP is then constrained by the ZMP constraint of -9 cm, and CP--MPC generates a footstep adjustment (blue line), $\Delta f_{x,1}$, with a peak value of approximately -14.4 cm to relax the ZMP constraint at approximately 6.9 s.
-Additionally, the desired centroidal moment (yellow line), $\tau^{des}_y$, is generated up to -7.0 Nm to further reduce the CP error at approximately 6.95 s.
-Despite these efforts, the robot was unable to overcome the strong disturbance in a single step.
-As a result, the CP--MPC continuously generated footstep adjustment to reduce the CP error while the desired ZMP was generated up to the constraint until approximately 7.9 s.
-In conclusion, a total of two back-step controls (magenta and cyan lines) were performed, involving a movement of approximately -18.6 cm, along with step time optimization (orange line), $T$, and the robot maintained its balance.
-In contrast, when the QP-based method proposed in \cite{jeong2019robust} was used in the experiment, despite an external push of 38.7 Ns in the negative x-direction, the CP of the robot could not be recovered and the robot lost its balance.
+{In the first experiment, the robot was subjected to an external push of 44.98 Ns in the negative x-direction while in the right foot support.
+The experimental snapshots and the corresponding data are shown in Fig. \ref{figure/Experiment_1_Snapshot_Graph}(a).
+The snapshot illustrates the robot maintaining balance against external forces.
+As in Section \ref{Section/Results/Simulation/extforce}, the robot successfully overcame the external force using a combination of ZMP control, CAM control, and stepping control.
+At approximately {6.5 s}, when the external force is applied to the robot, the CP error $\xi_{err,x}$ (green line) increases in the negative x-direction, and the desired ZMP $z^{des}_x$ (red line) is rapidly generated in the direction that reduces the CP error in the CP--MPC.
+The desired ZMP is then constrained by the ZMP constraint of -9 cm, and the CP--MPC generates a footstep adjustment $\Delta f_{x,1}$ (blue line) with a peak value of approximately {-11.5 cm to relax the ZMP constraint at approximately 7.0 s}.
+Additionally, the desired centroidal moment $\tau^{des}_y$ (yellow line) is generated up to -7.0 Nm to further reduce the CP error at approximately {7.1 s.} Despite these efforts, the robot was unable to overcome the strong disturbance.
+As a result, CP--MPC continuously generated footstep adjustment to reduce the CP error while the desired ZMP was generated up to the constraint until {approximately 8.5 s}.
+In conclusion, a total of two back-step controls (magenta and cyan lines) were performed, involving a movement of {approximately -15 cm}, along with step time optimization $T$ (orange line) and the robot maintained its balance.
+In contrast, when the QP-based CP controller proposed in \cite{jeong2019robust} was used in the experiment, despite an external push of 38.7 Ns in the negative x-direction, the CP of the robot could not be recovered and the robot lost its balance.}